Bayesian Semiparametric Orthogonal Tucker Factorized Mixed Models for Multi-dimensional Longitudinal Functional Data: Introduction

-There exist some interesting works on priors for orthonormal matrices \citep{hoff2007model,hoff2009simulation,jauch2020random,north2024flexible,jauch2025prior} which may not be amenable to easy computation in complex hierarchical settings.
-Our prior relies on a Gram-Smidth-type decomposition, similar to \cite{north2024flexible}, but avoids orthonormality-related unit-norm projections, allowing a more direct use of subspace-constrained multivariate distributions, facilitating further hierarchical refinements while maintaining easy posterior computation.
+There exist some interesting works on priors for orthonormal matrices \citep{hoff2007model,hoff2009simulation,jauch2020random,north2024flexible,jauch2025prior} which may not be amenable to easy computation in complex hierarchical settings, requiring spatial smoothness, cumulative shrinkage for automatic rank selection, etc. Our prior relies on a Gram-Smidth-type decomposition, similar to \cite{north2024flexible}, but avoids orthonormality-related unit-norm projections, allowing a more direct use of subspace-constrained multivariate distributions, facilitating further hierarchical refinements while maintaining easy posterior computation.

 \paragraph{Outline of the Paper.} Section \ref{sec: tensor factorization} reviews some tensor basics; Section \ref{sec: models} discusses the main models; Section \ref{sec: priors} introduces the new priors; Section \ref{sec: post comp} provides an overview of the posterior computation; Section \ref{sec: asymptotics} presents asymptotic results; Section \ref{sec: adni analysis} discusses the results of the ADNI-3 analysis; Section \ref{sec: sim study} illustrates results of simulation experiments; Section \ref{sec: discussion} concludes with a discussion.
 Substantive details, including additional information about ADNI-3, hyper-parameter selection, posterior computation, and auxiliary results and proofs of theoretical results, are presented in the Supplementary Materials (SM from here on).